nschlia/ffmpegfs/INSTALL.md

      sudo apt-get update

-To install FFmpegfs from backports run `apt-get install ffmpegfs/bullseye-backports` or`apt-get install -t bullseye-backports ffmpegfs`.
+To install FFmpegfs from backports, run `apt-get install ffmpegfs/bullseye-backports` or `apt-get install -t bullseye-backports ffmpegfs`.

 **For Ubuntu 20.04 or newer and Linux distributions based on it this is**